binary-lover/CyberSecurityNotes/README.md

 ###

 - **ICMP:**
-    - Internet Control Message Protocol (ICMP) is a network layer protocol that is used to diagnose communication errors.
-ICMP is used for diagnostics and network management.
-For example, the “ping” utility uses an ICMP request and ICMP reply message.
+    - Internet Control Message Protocol (ICMP) is a network layer protocol that is used to diagnose communication errors. `ICMP` is used for diagnostics and network management.
+For example, the `ping` utility uses an `ICMP` request and `ICMP` reply message.

 ###